 The Arctic and Antarctic areas are the most famous regions with snow and ice.
 But even in the higher low mountain ranges above 1.200 to 1.400 meters above sea level there is real winter weather in Central Europe for many months with large amounts of snow, heavy frost and heavy storms.
 A representative is that 1.603 meters high Sniezka (Schneekoppe) im Riesengebirge, which stretches between Poland and the Czech Republic.

-In the big and small Snow pit In earlier years - when there were even more cooler summers than in previous years - patches of snow from winter outlasted the summer months.http://www.pecpodsnezkou.cz/
+In the big and small Snow pit In earlier years - when there were even more cooler summers than in previous years - remnants of winter snow survived the entire summer months.
+Here is a detailed overview of that The Schneekoppe climate and the altitude of the Giant Mountains.http://www.pecpodsnezkou.cz/

-This webcam is updated several times a day.
-You can find more webcams on snow and ice on the following pages and mainly on the page Webcams.
+This webcam with a view of the Schneekoppe and with View from the Schneekoppe to the Wiesenbaude is updated several times a day.
+By clicking on the picture you get further perspectives on and from the Schneekoppe.
+You can find more webcams about snow and ice on the following pages and mainly on the page Webcams.

 In Central Europe, for example, winter sports are regularly possible from an altitude of 800 to 1.000 m above sea level from Christmas to Easter, if in recent years there have been winters with very little snow.
 On the website Winter sports you can find more webcams from Bergen and information about winter sports.